 While often ignored by those that live more sedentary lifestyles, poor flexibility can also be linked to pain in areas of the body like the neck and lower back.
 This is because a sedentary lifestyle can cause the muscles to shorten, which in turn can cause pain.
 Physiotherapists can assess your flexibility and assist you in finding the right stretches to target the areas of your body that need improvement.

 Physical injury to the body can take a long time to heal.
 During this period of recovery, you might be limited to restricted activity, which in turn can cause your muscles to weaken, shorten and atrophy.
 Physiotherapy can help provide safe strengthening and flexibility exercises to help rehabilitate your body and reduce the chance of complications from deteriorating muscles.

 Similarly, physical injury can affect your proprioception, which is your ability to sense the position of your own body and is vital to stability and movement.
 Physiotherapists are trained to help identify impaired proprioception and provide targeted exercises for recovering it.

 Even if your body appears to function correctly, with no great pain or weakness, there might still be underlying issues that can manifest as issues further down the line.
 Physiotherapists can look at factors such as imbalances in the strength of your muscles, stability and coordination, and help make improvements to your posture and movement.
 This is particularly important to those that work in fields that require peak performance and where injury can have a big impact on your ability to function.

 Manage the impacts of an aging body

-As the body ages it naturally gets weaker and we start to lose our sense of balance.
-Physiotherapists can help adjust your exercise routine, ensure that your physical workouts are safe and target issues such as muscle mass, bone density and joint pain.
+As the body ages, it naturally gets weaker and we start to lose our sense of balance.
+Physiotherapists can help adjust your exercise routine, ensure that your physical workouts are safe and target tissues such as muscle mass, bone density and joint pain.